Windermere branch line: Services

 There is a generally hourly service between Windermere and Oxenholme Lake District, with some services extended to Manchester Airport.

-Passenger services are operated by Northern Trains using Class 195s.
-Class 158s can also occasionally be seen on the route as a replacement for booked units.
+Rolling stock

+The line currently uses the British Rail Class 195.

+When the route was run by First TransPennine Express between 2007 and April 2016 it was run by the Class 185.
+Between April 2016 and the introduction of the Class 195 it was run by the Class 156.

 Electrification proposal

 In August 2013, the Department for Transport announced that the line was to be electrified as part of the wider scheme to wire many other routes in North West England, such as the Manchester–Preston line.
 The £16 million scheme would have allowed through trains from Lancaster and points south to use electric multiple units, rather than the current diesel operation, and also improve capacity on the route to allow new direct services to London Euston.
 Funding was approved in 2014 and electrification was planned to be undertaken in CP6, which covers 2019–2024.

 However, on 20 July 2017, it was announced that electrification of the Windermere branch had been cancelled.
 As an alternative, Northern originally planned to utilise bi-mode units, which would operate under electric power between Manchester and Oxenholme, then under diesel power on the Windermere branch.
 However, it was later announced that new Class 331 Civity units would be installed with batteries with trials starting from 2021.
 Currently these trains do not operate however, and all services remain diesel operated.

 Platform 3 at Oxenholme Lake District was electrified in 2018, despite the cancelled branch line electrification.
 In 2023, the former Cumbria County Council, now Westmorland and Furness Council submitted a bid to the UK Government to create a dynamic passing loop.
 This would run to the west of Burneside station and include reinstating the missing platform.
 The whole project would include line speed improvements, as well as the much discussed electrification.